About Us

 • “At only a few months of age, babies will open their hand to the size of an object they want to grasp.
 This is the beginning of visuo-motor control or hand-eye coordination.
 This is a realm in which physical activity really helps development.”
 (Developing Children's Perception by Dr. Janine Spencer, Tumble Tots UK)

-• “The recommended amount of daily activity for children 12-36 months old is at least 30 minutes of structured physical activity (adult-led) And at least 60 minutes unstructured physical activity (free play).
-As a general rule, toddlers shouldn't be inactive for more than 1 hour at a time, except for sleeping.
+• “As a general rule, toddlers shouldn't be inactive for more than 1 hour at a time, except for sleeping.
 That's a lot of work for parents and caregivers, but a lot of much-needed activity for toddlers.”
 (National Association for Sports and Physical Education)

-• “One must acknowledge the importance of music in the classroom.
-Music gets the whole child involved in the process of learning.
-Learning style researchers, Rita and Kenneth Dunn, have found that as many as 85 percent of people are kinesthetic learners.
+• “Learning style researchers, Rita and Kenneth Dunn, have found that as many as 85 percent of people are kinesthetic learners.
 (Einstein was a kinesthetic learner.)
-Combining this with the face that 99 percent of what is learned is unconscious, we must realize the impact of music and movement activities.
-While marching or singing, one is usually not thinking about what they are learning.
-Music activities prepare the brain for more difficult tasks needed later by preparing the brain to work from both hemispheres.”
-(Early Childhood News)
+Combining this with the fact that 99 percent of what is learned is unconscious, we must realize the impact of music and movement activities.(Early Childhood News)